Planning a trip to any US national park this summer, know before you go – check out National Park Service (NPS) website or NPS App.

 Tips for hiking our favorite trail, the Skyline Loop Trail (may be snow on trail so wear shoes, look for marmots, shortcut if kids get tired) and other easy hikes on Travel for Kids.

-This winter, there was record snowfall in the Sierra, and season to open roads, campgrounds and trails will be later than usual.
+This winter, there was record snowfall in the Sierra, and season to open roads, campgrounds and trails is later than usual.

 Check Yosemite road and trail conditions for current information.